MargotZhao/Gen-AI-Project/README.md

 Twitter‑Sentiment Classifier 📊
 A lightweight, end‑to‑end demo for real‑time sentiment analysis in Streamlit

-1 · Problem Statement & Overview
+## 1 · Problem Statement & Goal
-Online public opinion shifts rapidly—businesses, journalists, and policymakers need simple tools to gauge sentiment at scale.
-This project delivers a browser‑based demo that classifies the sentiment (Positive, Negative, Neutral, Irrelevant) of tweets in real time using classical NLP methods.
-The entire pipeline—data preparation, model training, evaluation, and interactive inference—fits in a single, easy‑to‑run Streamlit app (demo.py).

-2 · Methodology
+Need: Fast, no‑frills way to see how Twitter feels about a topic.

+Solution: A one‑page Streamlit app (demo.py) that tags each tweet as Positive · Negative · Neutral · Irrelevant in real time.

-Methodology ― key moves at a glance
+## 2 · Methodology – at a glance
-Dataset

-Twitter Financial News & Entities (Kaggle, train + val splits)

-→ gives us ~73 k labelled tweets covering four sentiment classes.

-Text cleaning
+Step	What we did	Why it matters
+Data	73 k tweets (Kaggle “Twitter Financial News & Entities”)	Four clear sentiment labels to learn from.

-lower‑case → strip URLs → drop @mentions/#hashtags → remove punctuation → squash extra spaces
+Clean‑up	lower‑case → drop URLs, @ /@#, punctuation → trim spaces	Removes noise and keeps tokens meaningful.

-→ cuts noise & sparsity; leaves only meaningful tokens.

-Vectorisation

-TF‑IDF with unigrams + bigrams, max_features = 10 000, English stop‑words removed
+Features	TF‑IDF (unigrams + bigrams, top 10 k features, stop‑words off)	Captures local context, stays lightweight.

-→ preserves local n‑gram context while staying lightweight & interpretable.

-Classifier

-Logistic Regression (solver = liblinear, class_weight = balanced)

-→ quick to train, easy to explain, strong baseline for text.
+Model	Logistic Regression (liblinear, class‑balanced)	Trains fast, easy to explain, strong baseline.

-Hyper‑parameter tuning

-3‑fold grid‑search over C ∈ {0.1, 1, 5}

-→ picks optimal regularisation (best F1 / accuracy).
+Tuning	3‑fold grid‑search on C = 0.1 / 1 / 5	Finds the best regularisation for F1 / accuracy.

 3 · Implementation & Demo
 Single‑file app demo.py – trains (cached) and launches the UI.